pttlink/ASL-AsteriskNG/README.md

 # docker run -v /dev/dahdi:/dev/dahdi -v /dev/dsp:/dev/dsp  --privileged --net=host -d --name ASL -i -t asl1.8-test3
 </pre>

 Note:  You will need to have successfully built the DAHDI kernel modules with the AllStarLink patches and have this module loaded into your host OS's kernel.
-You will also need to have the required config files in /etc/asterisk, sound files in /var/lib/asterisk/sound, and a log file directory of /var/log/asterisk for this to run.

 Make sure that you connect to the container's shell and configure the node's rpt.conf and other required files under /etc/asterisk.
 Example files are included.